codingmt/Mt.GraphQL/GraphQL.Api.Client/README.md

 Use the [Mt.GraphQL.Api.Server](https://www.nuget.org/packages/Mt.GraphQL.Api.Server) package and check it's README to set up the server.

 # Setting up a client class
 Set up the client class by deriving from the `ClientBase` class.
+By default, the client reads an `ApiUrl`, `ApiKey` and `ApiKeyHeaderName` setting from the environment variables.
+A configuration name can be specified to change this to `<configurationname>:ApiUrl`, or a custom `Configuration` object can be created.
+The default `ApiKeyHeaderName` is 'Api_Key'.
+If a different kind of authentication is required, configuration member `CreateHttpRequestMessageHandler` can be set to create a custom HTTP request.
+Configuration member `ProcessRequestHandler` can be set to create custom request handling.

 The `CreateQuery()` method is used to create a query on a client entity.
+The endpoint name will be the name of the model class by default, but this can be overridden using argument `entity`.
+When the client model contains less fields than the server model, you can set argument `restrictToModel` to true to make sure only the necessary properties are returned.
 ```c#
 use Mt.GraphQL.Api;